Voodoo (opera): Productions

 The opera was first presented as a radio broadcast with piano accompaniment (played by Freeman) on May 20, 1928, over station WGBS.
 The cast included Doris Trotman, soprano; Carlotta Freeman, soprano; Ray Yates, tenor; Otto Bohanan, baritone.

-A month later, Valdo Freeman, the composer's son and a baritone, sang excerpts from Voodoo as well as another of his father's operas Plantation during a radio recital also broadcast on WGBS on June 25, 1928.
+A month later, Valdo Freeman, the composer's son and a baritone, sang excerpts from Voodoo as well as another of his father's operas, Plantation, during a radio recital also broadcast on WGBS on June 25, 1928.

 Notices prior to the production's staged premiere mentioned a "company of over fifty people."
 Advertisements also indicated the company was to include fifty people, although this figure was reduced to thirty in later notices.

 The "Negro jazz grand opera" (as it was called by the New York Amsterdam News) had its first staged performance at the "Palm Garden" (apparently a temporary name for the 52nd Street Theatre) on September 10, 1928.
 Freeman conducted an orchestra of twenty-one musicians.
 The review in the New York Herald Tribune said the presentation was "offered" by his son Valdo Freeman.
 One review referred to the producing company as the "Negro Opera Company Inc."

-Costumes were supplied by Chrisdie & Carlotta and F. Berner supplied the wigs.
+Costumes were supplied by Chrisdie & Carlotta, and F. Berner supplied the wigs.
 The executive staff included Robert Eichenberg, Leon Williams, Esther Thompson, Octavia Smith, Philip Williams, William Thompson, Grace Abrams, and Walter Mattis.

-Voodoo was scheduled to run for a week with a matinee on Saturday.
+Voodoo was scheduled to run for a week with a matinée on Saturday.
 Apparently it had to close early for lack of funding.

 The score was never published.
 The manuscript resides in the Rare Book & Manuscript Library of Columbia University.

 The first production of Voodoo since 1928 took place June 26–27, 2015 at Miller Theatre by the Harlem Opera Theatre, Morningside Opera, and the Harlem Chamber Players.
 It was conducted by Gregory Hopkins.